anhuaxiang/mcp-server-couchbase/README.md

 #### Cursor Logs

 In the bottom panel of Cursor, click on "Output" and select "Cursor MCP" from the dropdown menu to view server logs.
 This can help diagnose connection issues or other problems with your MCP server configuration.

+### SSE Server Mode

+There is an option to run the MCP server in [Server-Sent Events (SSE)](https://modelcontextprotocol.io/docs/concepts/transports#server-sent-events-sse) transport mode.

+#### Usage

+By default, the MCP server will run on port 8080 but this can be configured using the `FASTMCP_PORT` environment variable.

+> uv run src/mcp_server.py --connection-string='couchbase_connection_string>' --username='database_username' --password='database_password' --bucket-name='couchbase_bucket_to_use' --read-only-query-mode=true --transport=sse

+The server will be available on http://localhost:8080/sse.
+This can be used in MCP clients supporting SSE transport mode.

 ## Troubleshooting Tips